 The internet of things — “smart” devices that send and receive data using the internet — seems poised to radically change how we live and work.
-While the tech is often associated with “smart” consumer devices, it’s also having a significant impact on the healthcare device sector.
+While the tech is often associated with “smart” consumer devices, IoT in the healthcare market is also having a significant impact.

 The remote connectivity that IoT tech offers can allow doctors to keep an eye on patient health throughout the day.
 This information is invaluable — especially as healthcare facilities around the world begin experimenting with telehealth and other remote health services.